input-output-hk/cicero/docs/tutorial-3.md

 # How to include external Actions

-In this example [lares](https://github.com/input-output-hk/lares) is used, to explain how to setup a external project with Cicero.
+In this example [lares](https://github.com/input-output-hk/lares) is used, to explain how to setup a external repository with Cicero.

+We will call this an external Action, because the Action will be provided by a repository which isn't the Cicero repository itself.

-First the project needs a [flake.nix](https://github.com/input-output-hk/lares/blob/master/flake.nix) containing **Cicero** itself as flake input and **ciceroActions** as flake output.
+First the repository needs a [flake.nix](https://github.com/input-output-hk/lares/blob/master/flake.nix) containing **Cicero** itself as flake input and **ciceroActions** as flake output.

 ## flake.nix:
 ```nix